drwalton/GLDemo/README.md

 ### Quartic Flame ###

 This is a demo of a fast particle system for simulating fire.
-The demo is almost complete, and a post will be published soon.
+More detail on the development of this system can be found in [this post](http://drwalton.github.io/2013/11/06/stateless-particles.html).